python-docs-translations/transifex-automations/docs/workflows.rst

 for testing projects, in translation repos they can be used to update translations from Transifex, lint translated files, and test build the translated documentation.

-This repository provides three sample workflows, a Linting workflow, a Test Build workflow, and a workflow for pulling translations from Transifex.
-They can be found in the `sample-workflows <https://github.com/python-docs-translations/transifex-automations/tree/main/sample-workflows>`_ and explanations of how they work and what you need to do to set them up can be found below.
+This repository provides three sample workflows: a Linting workflow, a Test Build workflow, and a workflow for pulling translations from Transifex.
+They can be found in the `sample-workflows <https://github.com/python-docs-translations/transifex-automations/tree/main/sample-workflows>`_ directory and explanations of how they work and what you need to do to set them up can be found below.

 .. seealso::
    - `GitHub docs: Writing workflows <https://docs.github.com/en/actions/writing-workflows>`_
-   - :doc:`Setting up Transifex <commands.rst>`
+   - :doc:`Setting up Transifex <commands>`

 Running Workflows
 -----------------